flutter/packages/packages/camera/camera_android_camerax/README.md

 native code map to objects created on the Dart side, and thus, are also managed by an `InstanceManager` (implementation in `InstanceManager.java`).

-Therefore, if you need to access any Android classes, you should search in `lib/src/` for any Dart-wrapped classes you may need.
-If any classes that you need are not wrapped or you need to access any methods not wrapped in a class, you will need to take the additional steps to wrap them to maintain the structure of this plugin.
+If you need to access any Android classes to contribute to this plugin, you should search in `lib/src/` for any Dart-wrapped classes you may need.
+If any classes that you need are not wrapped or you need to access any methods not wrapped in a class, you must take the additional steps to wrap them to maintain the structure of this plugin.

 For more information on the approach of wrapping native libraries For plugins, please see the [design document][13].